UPDATED: 12/02/2020 with new photos! Click the link to scroll to the bottom.

 Day 2 Curls: Refreshed

-I received so many compliments that afternoon after my visit to the curly hair salon in Manchester, NH.
+I received so many compliments that afternoon.
 Maybe it was the fact that my mask hid the rest of my face so everyone noticed my curls?
 I don’t know. ha ha!

 While I was shopping at Target, I picked up a bottle of 100% Pure Argan Oil.
 Recently, I read that it works great for low porosity curls.
 I emulsified it between my hands and then applied it lightly over my roots and tips using praying hands for a beautiful refresh day.